 How do you go to Paris from Orly airport?
-And how to find the quickest, most convenient transportation according to the apartment you’ve rented?
-Here are our advices on how getting to Paris stress-free.
+And how do you find the quickest, most convenient way to get to the the apartment you’ve rented?
+Here is our advice on getting to Paris stress-free.

 Note: Are you arriving in Paris Charles de Gaulle airport?
 See our previous article !